 - Certified Clinical Traumatologist (TI-CT)

 - Early Intervention Field Traumatologist (TI-FT)

-Margo is a Registered Professional Counsellor (RPC), Master Practitioner in Clinical Counselling Supervisor (MPCCS) with the Canadian Professional Counsellors Association (#1989).
-She supervises new counsellors by helping them grow, reviewing cases and offering constructive feedback and professional guidance, and upholding the Professional Code of Ethics.
+*A Qualified Clinical Supervisor (QCS) supervises new counsellors by reviewing their cases and offering constructive feedback and professional guidance as they grow in confidence and competence while upholding the Professional Code of Ethics.

-Rory is a Registered Professional Counsellor with the Canadian Professional Counsellors Association.
-He has special interests in working with clients who struggle with self-injury, depression, anxiety, suicidal thoughts, life changes (e.g., entering university, graduation, career change), and stress.
+Rory is a Registered Counselling Therapist and Registered Professional Counsellor.
+He has special interests in working with clients who struggle with life transitions (e.g., entering university, graduation, career change), depression, anxiety, suicidal thoughts, men’s issues, and stress.

 Rory takes a client-centered approach to help clients reach their goals.
 He uses elements of short-term dynamic, humanistic/Rogerian, and existential therapy.

 Rory completed his degree from Saint Mary’s University and has pursued additional training in topics such as ADHD in adults, professional ethics, and psychodynamic therapy.